A woman, a mother, a wife and a human being.

 A little about me:

-I hold a Master's Degree in Clinical Mental Health Counseling, am a Board Certified National Counselor and have specialized training in Perinatal Mood and Anxiety Disorders.
+I hold a Master's Degree in Clinical Mental Health Counseling, am a Board Certified National Counselor, have specialized training in Perinatal Mood and Anxiety Disorders and am the Maine state coordinator for Postpartum Support International (the leading resource for all things perinatal).

 When I'm not seeing clients I can usually be found outside on adventures with my husband, baby and three dogs.
-I'm a terrible cook, have absolutely zero athletic ability, can not seem to keep a plant alive and typically neglect my domestic responsibilities until things absolutely must get done.
-Things that make me happy are hiking, swimming, shopping, drinking red wine, ordering in restaurants, laying in the sun and fostering dogs in need until they can find their "fur-ever" homes.
+I'm a terrible cook, have zero athletic abilities, can not keep a plant alive and typically neglect my domestic responsibilities until things absolutely must get done.
+My self-care activities include hiking, swimming, shopping, drinking red wine, ordering in restaurants, laying in the sun and fostering dogs in need until they can find their "fur-ever" homes.

 Here are my three furry hooligans: